google/benchmark/docs/user_guide.md

 asymptotic complexity fields, skip/error fields, memory metrics, labels, user counters, and user-requested performance counters.

+User counters, including rates such as `bytes_per_second` and `items_per_second`, are emitted as additional numeric fields on the benchmark object.
+User-requested performance counters are reported the same way.

 The JSON output may gain new fields over time.
 Consumers should ignore unknown fields and tolerate optional fields being absent.
 This allows the format to be extended while preserving compatibility for existing consumers.